Gary-Burke/the-garden-gallery/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Code Used

-- The standard Bootstrap library, Font Awesome Toolkit, Favicons and Google Fonts.
+- As already mentioned, this website uses the standard Bootstrap library, Font Awesome Toolkit, Favicons and Google Fonts.
 - The only additional code copied and used was the JavaScript code to ensure the Bootstrap mobile navbar collapses when navigating to in-page links.
 This code was copied from the CI Boardwalk Games project.

 ### Content

 - The text of this website has been written personally by me.
-Although this location and concept for this business idea is real, it nonetheless remains a fictitious website.
+Although this location and concept for this business idea is real, it remains nonetheless a fictitious website.
-- The icons used in this website were taken from [Font Awesome](https://fontawesome.com/)

 ### Media